redux-zero/redux-zero/README.md

 export default store;
 ```

-### DevTools Middleware
+## DevTools

 You can setup DevTools middleware in store.js to connect with Redux DevTools and inspect states in the store.

 ```js
 /* store.js */